suit-wg/architecture/draft-ietf-suit-architecture.md

 update use cases of Class 1 devices (according to the device class definitions in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.
-Moreover, this architecture is not limited to managing software updates, but can also be applied to managing the delivery of arbitrary data, such as configuration information and keys.
+Moreover, this architecture is not limited to managing firmware and software updates, but can also be applied to managing the delivery of arbitrary data, such as configuration information and keys.
 Unlike higher end devices, like laptops and desktop PCs, many IoT devices do not have user interfaces